vvs0x/dotfiles/README.md

 </p>
 </h1>

-My macOS dotfiles, centered around a keyboard-driven workflow.
-I use Karabiner-Elements to remap Caps Lock to `Ctrl + Option + Cmd`, turning it into a dedicated modifier key that never conflicts with native macOS shortcuts.
-AeroSpace then uses this hyper key for all its window management bindings, giving me a clean, conflict-free keyboard layer.
+macOS dotfiles built around a keyboard-driven workflow.
+Caps Lock is remapped to `Ctrl + Option + Cmd` via Karabiner-Elements, creating a dedicated modifier key that never conflicts with native macOS shortcuts.
+AeroSpace picks up this hyper key for all window management bindings, keeping everything on a clean, conflict-free keyboard layer.

 ## What's Inside